|

 Q: Could you explain again briefly the difference between a watercolor and a watercolor drawing?

+A: (1) A watercolor drawing is essentially a drawing in ink which is colored utilizing watercolor paint, often referred to in artspeak as "wash."
 (2) A watercolor, per se, is more painting than drawing -- nothing but watercolor paint is used in its production.
 They are also much more difficult to pull off successfully.

 Q: Since George W. (W) Bush seems to have got you pretty well cranked during those long eight years, if you could ask him one question, what would you ask him?